EmiyaKazuto/CCC101---Group-/README.md

 •Numeric keypad (0-9) with decimal point

-•Can perform addition (+), subtraction (-), multiplication (x), and division (%).
+•Can perform addition (+), subtraction (-), multiplication (x), and division (/).

-•capable of chaining multiple operations together and it must execute them in the correct order.
+•capable of chaining multiple operations together and it must execute them in the correct order. (see photo at the bottom part)

 • A delete button that deletes one character at a time

-• A clear button that deletes everything that is written on the screen
+• A clear button that clears everything on the display

+• It displays the current expression being inputted by the user

-• This is key binded calculator app.
-You can input using your keyboard directly
+## This is a key binded calculator app.
+You can use it with your keyboard directly

-• It displays the current expression being input by the user
+refer to the following:

+      press "enter" for "="

+      press "Backspace" for "del

+      press "c" (small c) for "AC"

+      press "E" for "EXP"

+      press "e" for "e"

+      press "P" for "nPr"

+      press "C" for "nCr"

+      press "(" for "("  and  press ")" for  ")"

 ## Advance functionalities to be added